purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

     iii.
 Grant Editor permissions to the email.

 4. Connect your Python script
     i.
-In your terminal, install the necessary libraries:
+In your terminal, install the necessary libraries (replace atproto if you are not using Bluesky):
     ``` bash
-     pip install gspread google-auth
+     pip install gspread google-auth geopy atproto
     ```
     ii.
 Paste the following code into your bot script:
     ``` python